SkepticMystic/breadcrumbs-docs/Explicit Edge Builders/Explicit Edge Builders.md

   - explicit
 ---

-The _edge builders_ are the various ways of adding edges to the Breadcrumbs graph.
+The _explicit edge builders_ are the various ways of adding edges to the Breadcrumbs graph.
 Some are more manual, while others automatically leverage the existing structure in your notes.

+> [!TIP]
+> They are referred to as "_explicit_" because they're derived from the explicit structure in your notes/vault.
+Whereas the [[Implied Edge Builders]] _build off of other explicit edges_.

+The different explicit edge builders include:

 - [[Typed Links]]
 - [[Tag Notes]]